Felix Bowness

 Felix Hervè Talbot Bowness (30 March 1922 – 13 September 2009) was a British comedy actor who was best remembered for his portrayal of the jockey Fred Quilley in the BBC sitcom Hi-de-Hi!.

 Biography

-Born in the village of Harwell, Berkshire, to French Canadian parents, he became a bantamweight boxing champion.
+Born in the village of Harwell, Berkshire (now Oxfordshire), to French Canadian parents, he became a bantamweight boxing champion.

 Second World War

 At the outbreak of the Second World War, he joined the Royal Berkshire Regiment as a signalman.
 At the D-Day landings in Normandy, after his landing craft was hit and sunk, he only remembered waking in a French convent.
 During recovery he attended a Vera Lynn concert, after which she gave him a singing lesson.

 Performing career

 Bowness returned to Britain and started performing on the comedy circuit, undertaking two summer seasons at Clacton-on-Sea Pier in 1948 and 1949.

-He eventually broke into films and television in the early 1960s, and supplemented his income by becoming a well used warm-up act for television shows including Morecambe and Wise, Home To Roost, The Two Ronnies and, later.
-Sir Terry Wogan's chat show Wogan and Noel's House Party.
+He eventually broke into films and television in the early 1960s, and supplemented his income by becoming a well used warm-up act for television shows including Morecambe and Wise, Home To Roost, The Two Ronnies and later Terry Wogan's chat show Wogan and Noel's House Party.
 He was also the warm-up act for This Is Your Life and became the subject of it in 1985.